-For the sake of this blog we have used the beautiful Bobbin Birdie, don't worry if this is not the same model that you have as most Bobbin bikes follow the same assembly process.
+For the sake of this blog we have used the Bobbin Birdie, don't worry if this is not the same model that you have as most Bobbin bikes follow the same assembly process.
 These are the exceptions for which we will write another blog article on soon:

 The Bobbin Dark Star